aitoukhrib/aitoukhrib/README.md

 # 💫 About Me:
-Hi, I'm [Your Name], a beginner PHP web developer.
+Hi, I'm [aitoukhrib], a beginner PHP web developer.
 I'm passionate about creating dynamic and interactive websites that engage users and deliver great user experiences.
 My goal is to become a skilled full-stack developer and contribute to meaningful web development projects.

 # 💻 Tech Stack: